Paulf007/MUST_Battery_to_MQTT/README.md

 sudo usermod -a -G dialout $USER sudo chmod a+rw /dev/ttyUSB0

+If it works as exspected you can setup the scrip to auto start

 🚀 Step 5: Run at Startup (systemd Service)
 1. Create a systemd Service